By Kevin Doyle

 A couple of observations:

-- There are any number of marvelous, unaffiliated bloggers who have their fingers on the pulse of their specific area of expertise and whose reporting is top-shelf.
-However, not everyone armed with a cell phone, an opinion, a platform and a dedicated group of followers is a journalist.
+- Many marvelous, unaffiliated bloggers have their fingers on the pulse of their area of expertise and their reporting is superb.
+However, not everyone armed with a cell phone, an opinion, a platform and dedicated followers is a journalist.

-- Anyone with the time, expertise and inclination to do so can design a web site, brand it as a news organization, and publish whatever they like.
+- Anyone with the time, expertise and inclination can design a web site, brand it as news, and publish whatever they like.
 Ideology, viewpoints and truth are irrelevant.

-That said, it is incumbent upon the individual consumer to self-educate and learn to distinguish between that which is true and that which is not.
-Listen with a critical ear, read with a trained eye and pluck the morsels of truth from the mindless morass of misinformation.
+It is incumbent upon the individual consumer to self-educate.
+Learn to distinguish between that which is true and that which is not.
+Listen with a critical ear.
+Read with a trained eye.
+Then pluck the morsels of truth from the mindless morass of misinformation.

 Nexxus Group clients pile up industry accolades

-Our client-partners are very good at what they do – and many of them have earned some serious industry props in the past several months.
+Many of our client-partners have earned some serious industry props in the past several months.

-Sheetz, the innovative and forward-thinking chain headquartered in Altoona, PA now in its 65th year of operation, was named Convenience Store Decisions magazine’s 2017 Chain of the Year, becoming the first two-time winner.
+Sheetz, the innovative and forward-thinking chain headquartered in Altoona, PA is now in its 65th year of operation.
+It was named Convenience Store Decisions magazine’s 2017 Chain of the Year, becoming the first two-time winner.

-Rutter’s Farm Stores of York, PA boasts a transformational Foodservice Operation under the direction Ryan Krebs.
-A one-time executive and corporate chef, Krebs joined Rutter’s four years ago and was honored as the Convenience Store News 2017 Foodservice Leader of the Year at the 2017 CSNews Convenience Foodservice & Beverage Exchange held Sept.
+Rutter’s Farm Stores of York, PA boasts transformational Foodservice Operation under the direction Ryan Krebs.
+A one-time executive and corporate chef, Krebs joined Rutter’s four years ago.
+He was honored as the Convenience Store News 2017 Foodservice Leader of the Year at the 2017 CSNews Convenience Foodservice & Beverage Exchange held Sept.
 12-13 in Chicago.

-Since beginning his career as a developer at Kwik Trip, Inc. 23 years ago, Tom Colbert has overseen the evolution of technology from a way to simplify operations into an absolutely essential component for success in the convenience store industry.
+Tom Colbert began his career as a developer at Kwik Trip, Inc. 23 years ago.
+He has overseen the evolution of technology from a way to simplify operations into an absolutely essential component for success in the convenience store industry.
 He has been named 2017 Technology Leader of the Year by Convenience Store News.

 Check out our new and improved web site